Call now for a FREE Consultation

 Can You Be Prosecuted For Speeding Without Evidence?

 Evidence will be required before a driver can be prosecuted for speeding.
 This evidence can include a handheld speed camera, a speed camera fitted to a police car or a fixed speed camera.
 A notice of intended prosecution will not be sent unless there is evidence that the vehicle in question exceeded the speed limit.
+If you believe the evidence provided to be inaccurate, it is important to obtain legal advice on the appropriate action to take to challenge this.

 Get Expert Legal Advice Regarding Your Notice Of Intended Prosecution